 Drier, more comfortable the next few days

 GREENVILLE, S.C.
-(FOX Carolina) - Cooler and less humid weather behind a cold front Monday afternoon with lower humidity hanging around for midweek.
+(FOX Carolina) - Less humid and less stormy weather is ahead through mid-week, then those afternoon pop-ups return.

 First Alert Headlines